punyagit/teamwork/README.md

   * Fork the project to your github
   * Clone project from your forked repo
   * If you do "git remote -v" you can see its pointing to your repo only.
-  * So to make a link to original one git remote add upstream and link so " git remote add upstream https://github.com/Thebeleiver1/teamwork.git"
+  * So to make a link to original one git remote add upstream and link so " git remote add upstream https://github.com/Thebeleiver1/teamwork.git" (just need to pint for one time in the begining)
   * If you do git remote -v now you can see link to original one.
+  * git fetch upstream to fetch to your local repo
   * To merge to local be in your local master branch and "git merge upstream/master"
   * Push to your local one and form github page ask for pull request to merge the code to original project.